Your child is scheduled for an electroencephalogram (EEG) at Children's Hospitals and Clinics.

 A technologist will prepare your child's head for the electrodes.
-The technologist will then attach electrodes (small disks) to each area with a paste or special glue (glue will be dried with an air dryer).
+The technologist will then attach electrodes (small disks) to each area with a paste.
 Wires attached to the electrodes are connected to the EEG machine, which records the brain waves.

 What else do I need to know?

 Relaxation is an important part of the test.
 The lights in the room will be dimmed and quiet music will be played.

 After the test the technologist will remove the electrodes with water and clean the residue out of the hair.
 While the electrodes are being removed, your child may feel some pulling on the hair.
 If any paste remains, it is not harmful, and will come out with regular shampoo.